Edwin Flack: Early life

-Born in London, England, Edwin Flack was five years old when his family migrated to Australia, to live in Berwick, Victoria.
+Born in London, England, Edwin Flack was 10 months old when his family migrated to Australia, to live in Berwick, Victoria.
 Soon after leaving the Melbourne Church of England Grammar School in 1892, where he studied Greek history, Flack joined his father's accountancy firm, Davey, Flack & Co.
 From 1892 to 1894, Flack was active in middle and long-distance running in amateur athletics in the then colony of Victoria, competing with the Melburnian Hare & Hounds athletics club.
 In October 1892 he placed third in the inaugural Victorian 10-mile cross country championship, held at Oakleigh (Park) Racecourse, in a time of 1:02.42.0.

 On 9 to 11 November 1893, an intercolonial meet described as the Australasian Athletics Championships was held at the Melbourne Cricket Ground, between athletes from the British colonies that were later to form the nations of Australia and New Zealand.
 This was the second such meet, the first having been held at Moore Park in Sydney on 31 May 1890.
 Flack competed in the 1893 event and won the mile championship in a time of 4:44.0, with a winning margin of two yards.
 He also competed in the 880 yards (won by Ken McCrae of New South Wales in 2:06.8) and three miles championship (won by Charles Herbert of Victoria in 15:33.6), but was unplaced in both events.
 By virtue of his win in the mile event he was also awarded the Victorian 1893 mile championship title and, on 30 September 1893, was third in the Victorian 10 mile cross country championship in a time of 1:05.21.

 On 15 December 1894, Flack won both the 880 yards (2:07.2) and mile (4:49.4) Victorian 1894 championships and, earlier in the year, on 22 September 1894 was second in the 10-mile cross country championship (1:00.02).
 The 1894 event was Flack's last appearance in the Victorian Championships.
 The same year, Flack was sent to London to receive further training as an accountant with the firm Price, Waterhouse & Co (now PricewaterhouseCoopers).
 Flack joined the London Athletic Club and was intent on attending the coming inaugural Olympics.
 Flack attended the Olympics as a member of the London Athletic Club, but competed in his Melburnian Hare and Hounds colours.